input-output-hk/cardano-sl/docs/proposals/update-downloader.md

 5. If the installer is downloaded succesfully, then when user opens Daedalus next time, the installer should be launched automatically and update Daedalus.

+There are two options for (1):

+* 1.1.
+If we have already downloaded an update we can ignore all new updates until the downloaded one is installed (which happens on restart).
+* 1.2.
+[Optional] Ideally we shouldn't ignore all new updates, but instead utilize newer update if it's possible.
+Though this one is questionable.

 ## Current approach